neura-sx/graphene-book/book/interfaces/tutorial-interacting-with-cli.md

 ```

 ### Create a new wallet
-Fist you need to create a new password for your wallet.
+First you need to create a new password for your wallet.
 This password is used to encrypt all the private keys in the wallet.
 For this tutorial we will use the password `supersecret` but obviously you are free to come up with your own combination of letters and numbers.
 Use this command to create the password:
 ```
 >>> set_password supersecret